bitcoinops/bitcoinops.github.io/_topics/en/out-of-band-fees.md

 The advantage to Alice of paying small miners out of band is minuscule, likely meaning they will not receive the same opportunity to earn fees as large miners.
-If large miners are significantly more profitable than small miners for a long period of time, we would expect large miners to control a majority of total network hash rate.
-The fewer entities control a majority of hash rate, the fewer entities there are that need to be compromised to censor which transactions get included in blocks.
+If large miners earn a significantly higher percentage of profit than small miners for a long period of time, we would expect large miners to control a majority of total network hash rate.
+The fewer entities that control a majority of hash rate, the fewer entities there are that need to be compromised to censor which transactions get included in blocks.